Qubit Geodesics on the Bloch Sphere from Optimal-Speed Hamiltonian Evolutions: Geometry of pure quantum states

-In this section, after introducing the concept of Fubini-Study metric tensor for pure states, we discuss parametrizations of quantum geodesic paths along with their property of being paths of minimal length connecting given initial and final states on the Bloch sphere.
+In this section, we revisit for completeness some mathematical preliminaries needed to present our main result.
+After introducing the concept of Fubini-Study metric tensor for pure states, our main goals here can be summarized as follows.
+First, we discuss general parametrizations of quantum lines in Eqs. (\ref{geo11}) and (\ref{geo12}).
+Second, we present quantum geodesic lines as quantum lines satisfying Eq.(\ref{ass2}) or, equivalently, as paths of minimal length connecting fixed initial and final states on the Bloch sphere.
+For further mathematical details on the geometry of pure quantum states, we refer to Refs. \cite{provost80,laba17}.